11.8: Multiple Sclerosis

 Figure 16.
 In MS, the immune system cells that normally protect us from viruses, bacteria, and unhealthy cells mistakenly attack myelin in the central nervous system.

 MS is considered an autoimmune disorder, in which the body’s immune system, which usually defends against viruses, bacteria, and unhealthy cells, attacks part of the body as if it were a foreign substance.
 In MS, immune cells mistakenly attack the body’s own oligodendrocytes.
 Apart from demyelination, another characteristic sign of MS is inflammation.
-Inflammation is caused by immune-system T cells that gain initial entry into the brain after disruptions in the blood–brain barrier, often following infection.
+Inflammation is caused by immune-system T cells that enter the brain after disruptions in the blood–brain barrier, often following infection.
 Beyond demyelination and inflammation, MS involves additional damage to neurons, and it is generally agreed that MS is driven by the interplay between immune response and neurodegeneration (Faissner et al., 2019; Pinel & Barnes, 2017).

 MS affects people differently.
 A small number of people with MS will have a mild course with little to no disability, whereas others will have a progressive form that steadily worsens and increases disability over time.
 Most people with MS, however, have “relapsing-remitting MS” characterized by short periods of symptoms followed by long stretches of relative quiescence (inactivity).
 The disease is rarely fatal, and most people with MS have a normal life expectancy.